russgove/microsoft-365-community/Community/sharepoint-security-a-team-effort.md

 However, it's entirely possible to create Microsoft 365 security groups directly in the admin center, and add those to your SharePoint site as well!

 Active Directory groups are different from SharePoint groups.
-When you create a SharePoint group, it will only be available within the site where it's been created.
+When you create a SharePoint group, it will only be available within the site where it's been created, and the owners of the group can add and remove members using the sharepoint user interface.
+When you add an Active Directory group membership is maintained by the by the owners of the Active Directory group which is typically an IT responsibility.

 >_Best Practice: Add security groups to your SharePoint groups for easy management.
 Although it's possible to add users individually to sites, it will be harder to manage down the line._